Vitamin D3 Brain Health: Clinical Research & Mechanisms

 Vitamin D levels vary seasonally.
 These variations affect brain function throughout the year.

-Winter vitamin D levels are lowest.
+Winter vitamin D levels run lowest.
 Reduced sun exposure decreases synthesis.
 Brain function may decline during this period.

 Seasonal affective disorder peaks in winter.
 Low vitamin D may contribute to this pattern.
 Supplementation may prevent seasonal mood changes.